siddharth200119/Y.O.P.O./README.md

 ## Training

 The models in this project were trained using the `training/main.ipynb` notebook.
 If you want to retrain the models or train with new data, you can use this notebook as a starting point.

+## Future Work

+- [ ] **Custom Dataset Collection Script:** Develop a script to automate the collection and annotation of custom datasets for training.
+- [ ] **Hierarchical Detection Model:** Implement a secondary model that takes a detected bounding box (e.g., a button or a card) and detects the text and icons within it.
+- [ ] **Stable Data Output:** Investigate and implement models or techniques that provide more stable and structured data output, reducing variability between inferences.
+- [ ] **Python Package:** Package the project into an installable Python package (`pip install yopo`) for easier distribution and use.